 Neither: drop these

-When it comes to delegating, you will want to find the right person and explain the task completely.
+When delegating, you will want to find the right person and explain the task thoroughly.
 If you’re unsure how much time to plan for this, use the 30x rule.
 It takes 30x as long to teach someone as it takes you to do the task.
 This may seem like a lot, but you wind up saving 10X the training time over the course of a year.

 If you’ve got a lot of tasks swimming in your head, a master list might be a good option.
 Think of it as a brain dump.